a0x8o/flink/docs/dev/table/tableApi.md

       <td>
         <p><b>Note:</b> Time-windowed joins are a subset of regular joins that can be processed in a streaming fashion.</p>

-        <p>A time-windowed join requires an equi-join predicate and a special join condition that bounds the time on both sides.
-Such a condition can be defined by two appropriate range predicates (<code> &lt;, &lt;=, &gt;=, &gt;</code>) that compare the <a href="streaming.html#time-attributes">time attributes</a> of both input tables.
+        <p>A time-windowed join requires at least one equi-join predicate and a special join condition that bounds the time on both sides.
+Such a condition can be defined by two appropriate range predicates (<code>&lt;, &lt;=, &gt;=, &gt;</code>) or a <code>BETWEEN</code> predicate (which is not available in Table API yet) that compares the <a href="streaming.html#time-attributes">time attributes</a> of both input tables.
 The following rules apply for time predicates:
           <ul>
-            <li>The time attribute of a stream must be compared to a bounded interval on a time attribute of the opposite stream.</li>
+            <li>The time attribute of a table must be compared to a bounded interval on a time attribute of the opposite table.</li>
             <li>The compared time attributes must be of the same type, i.e., both are processing time or event time.</li>
           </ul>
         </p>